 STEP 3 – GETTING ARRESTED ON A CRIMINAL CASE

 In conjunction with filing charges, a district attorney will often request an arrest warrant for the accused.
 Once issued, the arrest warrant allows police to locate and detain the individual until he or she can be brought before a judge.
 This detainment can last anywhere from only a few hours all the way up many months why the case progresses through the criminal justice system.
 At the point of arrest, the state has turned the tables on a defendant.
-While a defendant is rightfully entitled to several advantages during trial, the arrest stage places defendants in perhaps the most misbalanced position of a criminal case.
+While a defendant is rightfully entitled to several advantages during trial, the arrest stage places defendants in perhaps the most vulnerable position that exists in a criminal case.

 Investigation Detainments